RunestoneInteractive/HomePage/pages/faq.rst

 Technically, I can.
 But I won't.
 Runestone handles over 100 password resets a day automatically.
 It can handle yours as well.
 There are two things you should check.

 1. Check your SPAM folder for the password reset email. and/or add runestone to your contacts list to avoid that in the future.
 2. Talk to your IT folks and make sure they are not blocking Runestone.
 We're a small group, but we did everything right with our email setup to make the military academies happy, so I think your folks ought to be happy too.
+However some schools disallow any external email that is not whit-elisted.
+Please ask them to white-list `runestoneinteractive@gmail.com` as well as `info@runestone.academy`
 3. If you are a student, talk to your instructor.
 Your instructor can reset your password in the case where the email system is failing us.